autodesk-platform-services/aps-acc.sheet.manager/README.md

 ## Tips & Tricks

 1. When editing title or number of reviewing sheets, ensure the values are unique in one version set.
-2. this sample adoptes the library of editable-table, which conflicts to date picker of Bootstrap.
-So the sample uses common date pickter (datetime-local).
+2. This sample adoptes the library of editable-table, which conflicts to date-picker of Bootstrap.
+So the sample workaround by common date pickter (datetime-local).

 ## Further Reading
 **Document**